The WATCHMAN Implant for AFib Stroke Protection

 Do you have atrial fibrillation (AFib) not caused by a valve problem?
 You might be a candidate for WATCHMAN, a one-time procedure that may allow you to stop taking blood thinners.

-Northwest Regional Heart & Vascular offers the WATCHMAN implant for patients with nonvalvular atrial fibrillation (AFib) who want to reduce their risk of stroke without taking blood thinners.
+Adventist Health Northwest Heart Center offers the WATCHMAN implant for patients with nonvalvular atrial fibrillation (AFib) who want to reduce their risk of stroke without taking blood thinners.
 Our doctors implant the device during a one-time catheter-based procedure.
 Then the device closes the left atrial appendage (LAA) where most AFib-related clots form.

 A one-time procedure with a lifetime of benefits